aeternity/protocol/GOSSIP.md

 reached.
 In addition, this prevent a node, in particular a trusted node, to have so much inbound connections that it cannot reach its number of outbound connections; a guaranteed number of outbound connection is crucial for proper propagation of new blocks.
+For all nodes to reach their established number of outbound connections, the soft maximum limit for inbound connections must be smaller than the maximum number of nodes minus the wanted number of outgoing connections.

+The node will first burst-connect to the trusted peers and then periodically connects to more peers until it reaches the maximum number of outbound connections; the delay between connections to new peers should be small enough so the nodes has enough outbound connections to work properly, but large enough so it has enough peers to choose from.
+This is done by having a variable delay between connections of `2^(OUTBOUND_CONNECTION_COUNT - 1)` seconds when `OUTBOUND_CONNECTION_COUNT` is greater than `0` with a maximum of `30` seconds;
+this allow the node to reach 5 outbound connection under `15` seconds and connect to the last peer when having received around `20` gossip messages.

-When started, the node will iteratively pick a random peer from the verified pool (not yet connected), that is from a different group ([See Peer Groups](#peer-groups)) than any actual outbound connection.
-In case there are no more peers available in the verified pool, a random one is picked from the unverified pool.
+The node iteratively picks a random peer (not yet connected) from either the verified pool or the unverified pool (`0.5` probability by default), that is from a different group ([See Peer Groups](#peer-groups)) than any actual outbound connection.
+In case there are no more peers available in the selected pool the other one will be tried.
 If the connection succeeds, an unverified peer is upgraded to the verified pool and removed from the unverified pool.
 If the connection fails, the peer retry counter and last retry time are updated.

-The node will first burst-connect to the trusted peers and then periodically connects to more until it reaches the maximum number of outbound connections;
-the delay between connection should be set so the node has enough peer in its pool to choose from, it shouldn't connect to all the peer given from the first gossip messages.

 The node will periodically check a random peer from the pool without sending a ping message, only establishing the Noise connection.
-This ensure the pool contains enough reachable peers to reduce the chance of a Sybil attack were most of the good peers are unreachable augmenting the probability of only hostile node to get selected.
+This ensure the pool contains enough reachable peers to reduce the chance of a Sybil attack were most of the good peers are unreachable augmenting the probability of only hostile node getting selected.
+(Not yet implemented).

-If a peer changes its address but not its key, it will be removed after the normal retry policy is exausted.
-Then the new address will be added through the usual gossip exchanges.
+If a peer changes its IP address but not its key, the new address will **never** be updated through gossip.
+This is to prevent an hostil node from gossiping bad addresses for known good nodes and making them unreachable.
+The peer will be removed after the normal retry policy is exausted; then the new address will be added through the usual gossip exchanges.

 The peer retry counter and last retry time (initialized to '0' and 'infinity'), are used to filter out peers when picking them from the pools providing